Home

 groupe de Lersi

 Rare image showing some of the few Lersi of our time.
-From left to right: Lersi Sutho (from Nongkhaï), Lersi Sorot (from Kon-Khien), Lersi Warapot (from Ubon Ratchatani) and Lersi Sompit, Lersi Mokala Kolat, Lersi KampeeTom (from Mahasalakhan)
+From left to right: Lersi Sutho

-Lersi Sompit while blessing a big Lek Laï
+Lersi Sompit while blessing a big Lek Lai.

 lersi sompit